 5. WordPress is Not Scalable

-Scaling is the term used for managing a large volume of traffic as a website grows.
+Scaling refers to handling a growing volume of traffic as a website expands.

 Some developers believe that a WordPress website is harder to scale.
 We have found this argument to be untrue.